A Simple Tax Guide For Heating & Plumbing Companies [Updated 2025]

 Marginal relief (between £50,000 and £250,000) | 25% minus marginal relief, which you can calculate here for your business. |

-3. Figure out which expenses you can claim to reduce your tax bill
+Work out what you can get deducted from your tax bill

-As a business, your tax bill should be less than the stated tax rate for your band.
-Why?
-Because you can claim lots as tax-free business expenses.
+Thanks to deductions, your tax bill should always be a bit less than the stated rate for your band.

 - Landline, mobile, and internet bills